Morning Glory Seat

 This pattern was first cast by Coalbrookdale around 1855 and was offered in America soon after in 1858 by Wood & Perot.

-Last photo shows seat with 05792, a Morning Glory chairs.
+Last photo shows the Morning Glory bench with 05792, the Morning Glory chairs.

 Barbara says, "Purely Victorian botanical taste with vines entwined almost everywhere—it's a classic example of the exuberance of mid-19th-century taste while celebrating the dexterity of their cast-iron makers".